toumoro/cicd-tools/cloudflare-purge-action/README.md

-# GitHub Action to Purge Cloudflare Cache  🗑️
+# Cloudflare Purge Action

-This simple action calls the [Cloudflare API](https://api.cloudflare.com/#zone-purge-all-files) to purge the cache of your website, which can be a helpful last step after deploying a new version.
+This simple action calls the [Cloudflare API](https://api.cloudflare.com/#zone-purge-all-files) to purge the cache of your website.

 ## Usage